-Wilderness Equipment First Arrow - Lightweight 2 to 3 Person Hiking / Expedition Tent
+Wilderness Equipment First Arrow UL - Ultralight 2 to 3 Person Hiking / Expedition Tent

 - Integral pitch - poles in outer, inner attaches under, outer can be used alone

-- Poles: 3 x DAC Featherlite NSL .
+- Poles: 3 x Osung Duraluminum Air Lite 9.1mm .

 - Pegs: 9 x 4-Flute HT Aluminium, with pull cords.

 The FIRST ARROW is recognised as the premier, double-skinned, expedition tent for lightweight travel in snow, across exposed country and in severe weather.
 This tent has many functional advantages over other shapes and configurations, something that most of its owners only come to realise after extensive use in conditions ranging from blizzards to torrential downpours.
+Don't get hung up on its mountain heritage!
 The FIRST ARROW has also been the choice of bushwalkers and general backpackers who need one tent that will perform from tropical lowlands to high, snow covered passes.
-Such has been the success of this model that WE repeated every functional aspect of it in creating the compact, super-lightweight Second Arrow model.
+Such has been the success of this model that we repeated every functional aspect of it in creating the compact, super-lightweight Second Arrow model.

 The choice of high-tenacity, 30d Nylon 66 with 3000mm HH sil/sil coating gives the outer tent the best possible performance and durability, all at reduced weight.
 Water repellency, snow shedding and UV resistance are all improved with this fabric.
 This lighter-weight fabric option presents no compromise to the life-expectancy of a properly cared for and maintained tent.

-The FIRST ARROW inner tent has snug shoulder width for three people and plenty of length.
+The Wilderness Equipment FIRST ARROW inner tent has snug shoulder width for three people and plenty of length.
 The drawings show the main dimensions of the tent, including vestibule space.
-On ski tours the tent makers often have three in the First Arrow - at close to 700 grams per person that's a very lightweight double-skin shelter.
+On ski tours we often have three in the First Arrow - at close to 700 grams per person that's very lightweight double-skin shelter.

 The tapered tunnel shape with its low entry point and sharp 'cut-off' at the large vestibule end give the tent an excellent natural stability in high wind coming from or oblique to the small end direction.
 You will see this low resistance profile in nature where wind is a constant environmental agent, in sand dunes, snow drifts and water waves.
 Besides great aerodynamics it has other nice consequences when applied to tent design.The large arch provides sit-up and working room exactly where it's needed.
 The tapering shape minimises volume and outer skin surface area so heat loss and weight are also minimised.